23 Best Places to Visit in Central Mexico in Fall and Winter

 One of the most unique aspects of Pachuca is the Cornish influence, a legacy of 19th-century Cornish miners, which you’ll notice in local delicacies like Cornish pasties and other cultural imprints throughout the city.

-While Pachuca itself may not be a traditional tourist hotspot, it serves as an ideal gateway to the stunning mountain towns nearby and offers its own array of attractions.
+While Pachuca itself may not be a traditional tourist hotspot, it serves as an ideal gateway to the stunning mountain towns nearby and offers its array of attractions.

 Fans of the Netflix series “Club de Cuervos” will recognize the scenery from Pachuca because it was used as the backdrop for the fictional town of Nuevo Toledo.
-And on that note, soccer fans shouldn’t miss the chance to visit the Centro Interactivo Mundo Futbol, where they can learn all about the sport and its famous players.

 The Reloj Monumental is one of Pachuca’s most famous landmarks.
-It’s a neoclassical clocktower crafted by the same engineers who worked on Big Ben.
+It’s a neoclassical clock tower crafted by the same engineers who worked on Big Ben.

 Dive into Pachuca’s local traditions by learning how to make pulque at one of the city’s ex-haciendas and explore the ancient ruins of Xihuingo.